azzy-chemE/Profile/README.md

 NOTE TO SELF:

 - need 280 coins for time turners to make up for previous 7 hours lost in week 5

+- if I stopped now: would need 270 coins for mercenaries to make up for 9 hours - which would mean 540 reviews (impossible)